MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

  ![Process migrator for Softomotive products (preview) installer step 7](media/migrator/migrator_7.png)

-If you choose to migrate an password-protected encrypted process, you will be prompted to enter the password you used in WinAutomation to encrypt it.
-If you omit to enter the requisite password, the migration of the said process will be omitted.
+If you choose to migrate a password-protected encrypted process, you will be prompted to enter the password you used in WinAutomation to encrypt it.
+If you choose the option to skip entering the requisite password, the migration of the said process will be omitted.

  ![Process migrator for Softomotive products (preview) installer step 7a](media/migrator/migrator_7a.png)